michaelj-github/memory_game/README.md

 # Concentration

-- Originally done as the 'memory game' exercise for Springboard
+- Originally done as the 'memory game' exercise for the Springboard Software Engineering Program
-- Updating with playing card images, front and back, and a restart button
+- Updated with playing card images, front and back, a restart button, game score, and best score for the session
-- gets cards from the deckofcardsapi API
+- Gets a random selection cards from the deckofcardsapi API

 ## Solution notes

-uses:
+### Tech Stack

 - HTML
-- CSS
+- CSS with some animation for a new best score
 - JavaScript
-- Axios
 - deckofcardsapi API
+- Axios to call the API
+- sessionStorage to hold the best score for this session, resets to zero when the window is closed

+### Execution

     Open the index.html file in a browser